Do you have any flowers in your garden with flattened, elongated shoots and heads which consist of many stems fused together?

 Fasciation in plants is a rare natural phenomenon which depending on the species can be either unsightly or attractive.
 In some cases, it can result in huge and distorted stems and flowers, while in others the mutation can be quite subtle.

 Yet, whichever the case, discovering fasciations in a plant is always very intriguing.
 It’s certainly an interesting point when debating the positive effects of gardening on the mind and body.
 So if you’re fascinated and want to learn more about this rare deformation in flowers, keep on reading.

-What Is Fasciation?
+But, What Is Fasciation?

 What Causes Fasciation?

-- Hormonal imbalance – Having a hormonal imbalance can have an impact on certain cells in the plant where growth mainly occurs.
-Because of the imbalance these cells do not grow or develop properly like they would in a regular plant.
+- Hormonal imbalance – Hormonal imbalance can have an impact on certain cells(those where growth occurs) of a plant.
+Because of the imbalance, these cells can cease to grow and develop properly like they normally would(in a regular plant).

-- Environment – The environment that the plant grows in(heres some steps to improving soil) can also play a huge role in the things that come into contact with it.
-Insects and animals attacking the plant and causing damage can both lead to fasciation; same as fungi or mites.
-Harsh chemicals used to get rid of pests may also cause problems, as well as exposure to harsh weather conditions in winter like snow and frost.
-Many of these can be a factor in causing fasciation.
+- Environment – The environment in which a plant grows (here are some tips for improving your soil) plays a huge role in what it will come in contact with.
+Insects and animals can attack and damage your plant, which can in term lead to fasciation.
+Same goes for fungi and mites.
+Harsh chemicals used to get rid of pests and poor weather conditions in winter can also lead to problems in a plant’s growth.

 So, even if one of your plants has it, there’s no reason to panic that the rest will catch it as well.
 If you find fasciation in plants unsightly, you can always throw the mutated plant into your compost bin.